beliveau-lab/TigerFISH/docs/source/tutorials.rst

 If you happen to want to see a video of this happening as a real-time demo, you can watch this example `here <https://vimeo.com/762385186>`_.

-Probe Binding Mode on a Test Genome
+Probe Analysis Mode on a Test Genome
 ----------------------------------

 1. Return to the main home directory in the **Tigerfish** directory structure to enter the probe design mode test directory using the following command: